Michelle Legge

 Yes.
 Even if you’re using no KYC crypto exchanges, most tax offices have released clear guidance that crypto is subject to tax, and any attempt to avoid tax on cryptocurrency is tax evasion and a criminal offense with steep penalties.

-Tax offices around the world are cracking down on investors they believe may be avoiding crypto taxes, with dedicated operations to match wallet addresses with identities.
+The IRS and Tax offices around the world are cracking down on crypto, with dedicated operations to match wallet addresses with identities.
 So even if you’ve got away with not paying tax on your crypto for now, it’s inevitable that your tax office will catch up with you eventually.

 How Koinly can help

-All you need to do is connect your exchange with Koinly using API or by importing a CSV file of your transaction history.
+All you need to do is connect your exchange with Koinly via API or by importing a CSV file of your transaction history.

 Once you’ve done this, you’ll be able to find all the information you need about your crypto capital gains, losses, income, and expenses under your tax summary.
-You can also download specific tax reports based on your location, including IRS, ATO, HMRC, and CRA reports (and many more).
+You can also download specific tax reports based on your location, including crypto tax reports for the IRS, ATO, HMRC, and CRA reports (and many more).

 FAQs